 Utility or telephone bills

 Individual public or private agencies or institutions may have their own requirements for proof of residency.
 The Secretary of State's Office has a brochure titled "Welcome to Massachusetts, a Practical Guide about Living in the State."
-The state's website is useful as well.
+MASS.gov, the state's website is useful as well.

 State Tuition Rate Qualification